Navigation

 Overview

-Back to Top provides users a quick way to return to the top of the page, especially when they have scrolled through lengthy or infinite content.
+Back to Top gives users a quick way back to the page top after scrolling through lengthy or infinite content.

-Commonly seen as a floating button or link at the bottom-right corner, it improves navigation and overall user experience.
+This floating button or link typically sits at the bottom-right corner, improving navigation and user experience.

 Use Cases